 When trading NQ futures, traders should be cognizant of individual stock movements, especially those mentioned.
 That includes earnings reports and other large events that may affect those stocks.

 There are so many other things to consider when trading NQ futures, it does not begin and end at tech stocks.
 Keep an eye on the NEWS.
 That’s right, American politics and large news events.
 As of late, Trump has been a market move, whether its policy updates or just blatant trade talks.
 The Federal Reserve is also a market mover in its forecast of monetary policy and economic outlook.
-Global news is also a strong market mover as many economies are interconnected globally.
+Global News is also a strong market mover as many economies are interconnected globally.
 If China slips overnight, you bet that it’ll have some effect on Nasdaq futures.

 A final piece of information to note when trading NQ futures is another equity market and risk off-market correlation.
-Other equity markets such as S&P 500 futures, Russell 2000 futures and Dow futures all have a positive correlation with NQ futures.
-Meaning that they tend to move together, so if one or the multiple are diverging there could be something to consider that, will Nasdaq catch up to the others or will Nasdaq pull other markets in its direction.
+Other equity markets such as S&P 500 futures, Russell 2000 futures, and Dow futures all have a positive correlation with NQ futures.
+Meaning that they tend to move together, so if one of the multiple are diverging there could be something to consider that, will Nasdaq catch up to the others or will Nasdaq pull other markets in its direction.

 Take the chart below, for example, the correlation line matrix developed on Sierra Chart.
 The purple line is Nasdaq, the green is the S&P 500, the yellow is the Dow and orange is Russell 2000.
 Markets sometimes take turns leading, however, Nasdaq or Dow tend to lead a majority of the time.
 In the current capture, Nasdaq looks like its slipping a little, but all other markets are moving higher.
 This could mean that Nasdaq is a good buying opportunity.